Can epoxy resin make you sick?

 Use a safe resin

-If you are still wondering if epoxy resin can make you sick, here’s the advice I give myself:
+If you are still wondering if epoxy resin can make you sick, here’s my BEST advice:

 Here’s a studio tour where I recently explained how I get good room ventilation when creating with resin.

-Lastly, if you have any concerns about whether the resin is creating problems for you, STOP IMMEDIATELY.
-Speak with a health care provider about your concerns.
-Your health and well-being are everything!
+Lastly, if you have any concerns about whether the resin is creating problems for you, STOP.
+Speak with a healthcare provider about your concerns.
+Your health and well-being are everything.

 Want to get started creating with resin but confused about where to start?

-It’s why I wrote the book Resin Fundamentals.
+It’s why I wrote the ebook Resin Fundamentals.
 I’ve condensed my years of resin experience into the need-to-know facts about resin.
-Buy the eBook now (it costs less than a resin kit), and you can download it to read in minutes.
+Buy the PDF book now and you can download it to read in minutes.

 2 thoughts on “Can epoxy resin make you sick?